 A Tale of Two Griffins

 As traditional pubs continue to lose custom, landlords have to make decisions if they want to stay in business.
 They could become a “sports bar”, but how many noisy multi-screen establishments can one town take?
-Become a trendy restaurant if located among the leafy leftie enclaves of Chelsea and Fulham.
+Become a trendy restaurant is located among the leafy leftie enclaves of Chelsea and Fulham.
 Another option available is to become a “Gentlemen’s Venue”, lap dancing club to you and me.
 So when a young woman with a small airline case asked for “The Griffin” I naturally took her to the sleazy pub conversion in Clerkenwell.
-On arrival as my passenger got out, another heavily made up young woman got in with the ubiquitous suitcase and asked for Brown’s a well known strip club.
+On arrival, as my passenger got out, another heavily made-up young woman got in with the ubiquitous suitcase and asked for Brown’s a well-known strip club.
 With that, girl number one returns wearing a rather startled expression to inform me accusingly that it was certainly NOT the Griffin pub she wanted.
-I drove red faced to Brown’s via the correct Griffin pub with not a word spoken in the back from my two passengers.
+I drove red-faced to Brown’s via the correct Griffin pub with not a word spoken in the back from my two passengers.
 The moral of the story: Don’t always assume small flight bags are full of g-strings.

 When you go to a restaurant, do you go into the kitchen and cook your own meal?